Other Human Resources Issues during a University State of Emergency

 G. Probationary Periods

-Probationary periods are suspended for the duration of the State of Emergency, or up to 60 work days.
+Probationary periods are suspended for the duration of the State of Emergency, or up to 60 work days, after which they will start again where they left off.

 Employees should submit timekeeping records as directed by the department.
-Departments should communicate methods of time reporting, including various types of leave, prior to a declared State of Emergency.
+Departments should communicate methods of time reporting, including various types of leave, prior to a declared State of Emergency when possible.